Area Forecast Discussion

 National Weather Service Gray ME

-will push east through the region Tuesday night and early
+front will lift north toward the region Sunday night and

-Wednesday.
-Low pressure will move northeast through the Great
+Monday.
+Low pressure slowly moving northeast out of the Great

 .NEAR TERM /UNTIL 6 PM THIS EVENING/...

-Quick update to adjust temps/tds and sky grids.
-Clouds continue
+Quick update to adjust temps/tds/sky and rh grids.
+Some light

 other changes planned attm.

 Weak frontal boundary dropping south through the region this

 morning not producing much more than variable clouds across the